radivoje-v/depth-anything-v2/README.md

 ```

 To generate final models that can run entirely on the MLA, please follow these steps.
-There are 2 different architectures, depending on whether you want to perform inference or
+There are 2 different architectures, one for relative depth estimation, and
-validation, the difference being only in the last few nodes: ReLU vs (Sigmoid + Mul).
+the other one for metric depth estimation, the difference being only in the last few nodes: ReLU vs (Sigmoid + Mul).

 1. Export pretrained .pth models to .onnx:
 ```bash